13 Jobs That Will Be Gone Within 20 Years

 VAKSMANV/Adobe african american woman working on a laptop

-Data entry and typist jobs are still around, but they probably won’t be for much longer.
-There’s a significant chance that those roles will be automated as voice-recognition and dictation software improves.
+Data entry and typist jobs are still around, but they probably won’t last much longer.
+As voice recognition and dictation software improves, there’s a good chance those roles will be automated.

 Taxi dispatchers